Duplicate Share Certificate Request – Why Laminating Documents Creates Problems

 You wanted to protect the document, but that plastic layer just locked you into weeks—potentially months—of bureaucratic red tape.

 Why is lamination such a critical mistake for legal documents?
-Because once the society/company rejects the laminated paper (due to the inability to make necessary changes), they force you to prove the original is missing.
+Because once the registrar or company rejects the laminated paper (due to the inability to make necessary changes), they force you to prove the original is lost or destroyed.

 This is the tedious, anxiety-inducing road you are forced to take:

-You are required to announce your loss to the world!
-You must publish a formal Notice in a local newspaper, declaring that your valuable share certificate is lost or misplaced.
-This acts as a legal safeguard, but it's an unnecessary, time-consuming expense.
+The Public Humiliation (Newspaper Notice): You are required by law (often mandated by SEBI guidelines) to announce your "loss" to the world!
+You must publish a formal Notice in local newspapers, declaring that your valuable share certificate is lost or misplaced.
+This is a time-consuming expense.

-This entire multi-step process—involving paperwork, legal affidavits, public notices, and police time—can drag on for weeks or even months, purely because the original paper was sealed!
+This entire multi-step process—involving paperwork, legal affidavits, public notices, and police time—can drag on for 4 to 6 weeks, or even months, purely because the original paper was sealed!

 The risk isn't just the time you lose; it's the risk of accidentally ruining your valuable document if you try a DIY solution.

-⚠️ Warning: Trying to use a hot blower, a household iron, or a sharp blade at home to remove lamination almost always results in faded ink, permanent tears, or destroyed legal seals.
+⚠️ Critical Warning: Trying to use a hot blower, a household iron, or a sharp blade at home to remove lamination almost always results in faded ink, permanent tears, or destroyed legal seals.
 Once damaged, the document loses its legal validity entirely.
+(See why you should avoid DIY heat: How to remove lamination form paper - YouTube Caution).

 Instead of navigating the complex, frustrating path to a duplicate, choose the immediate, safe alternative: Professional Lamination Removal.